harshkhavale/radiant-riches-llc/README.md

 📱 **Responsive Design:**

-Radient Riches is built with responsiveness in mind, ensuring a seamless experience across all devices.
+Radiant Riches is built with responsiveness in mind, ensuring a seamless experience across all devices.
 Mobile-first design principles were applied, guaranteeing optimal performance on smartphones, tablets, and desktops.

 ---